bangpow00/Beerio/README.md

 # Beerio

-## Backend/Server side
+## Beer Recipe

+The goal of exercise was to explore creating a full stack app to manager beer recipes.
-For the beer recipe exercise, I choose the backend portion.
-Knowing time this week would be fragement, I started by just focusing thoughts on models.
+I started by just focusing thoughts on models.
 I abstracted a database connection by having faux repo patterns interact with models.
-This way I was able to chip away at the exercise by simply starting with organization and unit tests.
-The master branch contains these intial design thoughts and work.
+This way I was able to think about organization and unit tests.
+The master branch contains these intial design thoughts and coding.
 I setup an MVC project, but the only directories of useful code from this phase are:

 * Beerio/Beerio/Data
 * Beerio/Beerio/Models
 * Beerio.Tests/

 These directories encapsulate intial design and tesing ideas.
+Learning about Razor pages while creating the front end is the next phase.

 ## A tale of two branches